lavy91/appstore-simulation-task/README.md

 # Simulator Task
-In this task I built a simulation pipeline to mimic users interaction with 3 versions of the same app in an appstore page.
+In this task I built a pipeline to simulate users interaction with 3 versions of the same app in an appstore page based on a dataset which includes the following features:
+1.	uId - a user ID string (unique).
+2.	storeId - version ID string (unique).
+3.	action - an action attributed to the user.
+Actions are either active (e.g. scrolling the page) or passive, in which case they reflect a state of the store for the user at a certain point in time (e.g. loading the store gallery).
+4.	eventTime - timestamp for the action.

 The pipeline is comprised of 4 main parts:
 ## Pre-processing (tools.py)
 In order to extract useful data from the csv given to me, some pre-processing had to be done: